Did you know hackers can steal your personal data at airports? Here’s why you must use a VPN service whenever you travel.

 In 2019, Jill Frankfort, a teacher from Boston lost 150,000 American Airlines frequent-flyer miles and didn’t find out about the break-in until months after the crime, when she tried to redeem her miles for an international trip.

-CNBC reported that millions of travellers are vulnerable to cyber attack if they join public Wi-Fi networks in airports.
+CNBC reported that millions of travellers are vulnerable to cyberattacks if they join public Wi-Fi networks in airports.
+Public networks are available almost everywhere and hackers regard them as one of the easiest means of gaining information about users.

 Hackers can steal your personal information by targeting your cell phone and where you plug in your USB charger to charge your devices at airports.
 They modify the USB outlets with devices that drain your data the moment you connect your phone.